mtlynch/mtlynch.io/content/retrospectives/2021/10/index.md

 | Total Pageviews   | 1,467       | 1,512          | <font color="green">+45 (+3%)</font>         |
 | **Total Revenue** | **$390.80** | **$185.12**    | **<font color="red">-$205.68 (-53%)</font>** |

 Zestful is popping up from nowhere as a recurring revenue source.
-Historically, the pay-as-you go service rarely earns more than $50/month.
+Historically, the pay-as-you-go service rarely earns more than $50/month.
 The bulk of Zestful's income came from Enterprise customers who wanted the service for a month or two to bulk process millions of records.
 In the last three months, multiple customers are increasing their pay-as-you-go usage of Zestful to the point that it's generating a few hundred dollars per month.

 ## Wrap up